Homemade Dandelion Salve. How to make dandelion salve.

 How to Make Dandelion Salve

-My yard has many grasses (and probably weeds) growing in it.
+My yard has many types of grass (and probably weeds) growing in it.

 Step 1 of How to Make Dandelion Salve- Make Dandelion Oil